xtuml/bridgepoint/doc-bridgepoint/review-minutes/9561_move_relations_dnt_rvm.md

 <pre>

--- Num Type  Who  Section  Comment
-_ - 01  min   bob  4.8.2   Remove this requiement.
+-- Num Type  Who  Section  Comment x - 01  min   bob  4.8.2   Remove this requiement.
 There is already a follow-on issue about this.
-                           Simply record this in the following issue, refer to it in the design comments.
-_ - 02  min   bob  2.2     Uncomfortable that the ant was used for sizing and not really reviewed fully.
-Furthermore this dnt
-                           will be the "customer facing note".
+                           Simply record this in the following issue, refer to it in the design comments. x - 02  min   bob  2.2     Uncomfortable that the ant was used for sizing and not really reviewed fully.
+Furthermore this dnt will be the "customer facing note".
-                           Explain in the background that this note superceeds the analysis note.
-_ - 03  min   skb  6.1.3.2      numbering
-_ - 04  min   skb  6.3.1       are maintained in the subclasses
+                           Explain in the background that this note superceeds the analysis note. x - 03  min   skb  6.1.3.2      numbering x - 04  min   skb  6.3.1       are maintained in the subclasses ->
-                              ->
-                               is maintained in the subclasses _ - 05  min   skb  6.3.2      repsectively (typo)
-_ - 06  min   bob  6.4      This is the piece where 4.8.2 comes into play.
+                               is maintained in the subclasses x - 05  min   skb  6.3.2      repsectively (typo) x - 06  min   bob  6.4      This is the piece where 4.8.2 comes into play.
 The issue raised to track 4.8.2 will be referenced here

 </pre>